kabdi101/VDH-COVID-19/README.md

-# What Are The Effects of COVID-19 locally (Virginia)
+# What Are The Effects of COVID-19 locally (Virginia)?

 The Virginia Department of Health (VDH) is providing a detailed, near real-time health data regarding COVID-19.
 This dataset is for public use and it could be found [here](https://www.vdh.virginia.gov/coronavirus/).
 The datasets used in this project includes the cumulative (total) number of COVID-19 cases, hospitalizations, and deaths for each health district in Virginia by report date, age group, and race & ethnicity.